 The Bank evaluates the allowance methodology at least annually.
-For the fourth quarter of 2017, the Bank utilized a 27-quarter look-back period anchored to the first quarter of 2011, with equal weighting to all quarters.
+For the fourth quarter of 2018, the Bank utilized a 31-quarter look-back period anchored to the first quarter of 2011, with equal weighting to all quarters.
 Management determined it was appropriate to anchor the look-back period in consideration for a prolonged period of low losses and the procyclical nature of provisioning.
 The anchoring will allow the Bank to better capture the economic cycle while improving the ability to measure losses.
-For the fourth quarter of 2016, the Bank utilized a 24-quarter look-back period.
-For the fourth quarter of 2015, the Bank utilized a 20-quarter look-back period.
-In addition, the estimated loss emergence period utilized in the Bank's loss migration analysis changed to 2.5 years in 2016 from estimated 1.0 year in 2015 and remained unchanged in 2017.
-Moreover, in the fourth quarter of 2015, the Bank reevaluated the qualitative adjustments, reducing their affect in light of the lengthening of the business cycle and the continued improvement in credit metrics.
-The change in methodology did not materially affect the amount of the allowance at December 31, 2017, 2016 or 2015.
+For the fourth quarters of 2017 and 2016, the Bank utilized 27 and 24-quarter look-back periods, respectively.
+In addition, the estimated loss emergence period utilized in the Bank's loss migration analysis changed to 2.5 years in 2016 and remained unchanged in 2017 and 2018.
+Moreover, the Bank reevaluated the qualitative adjustments, adjusting to current conditions in light of the lengthening of the business cycle and the continued improvement in credit metrics.

-To determine general allowance requirements, existing loans were divided into eleven general loan pools of risk-rated loans as well as three homogenous loan pools.
-In 2015, existing loans were divided into fourteen general loan pools of risk-rated loans as well as three homogenous loan pools.
+To determine general allowance requirements, existing loans were divided into eleven general pools of risk-rated loans as well as three homogeneous loan pools.
 In 2016, the pooling was revised to eliminate loan types that can be combined under a broader category in order to maintain an accurate analysis of the defined segmentation.
-For risk-rated loans, migration analysis allocates historical losses by loan pool and risk grade to determine risk factors for potential loss inherent in the current outstanding loan portfolio.
+For risk-rated loans, migration analysis allocates historical losses by loan pool and risk grade to determine risk factors for potential losses inherent in the current outstanding loan portfolio.
 Since the homogeneous loans are bulk graded, the risk grade is not factored into the historical loss analysis.
 In addition, specific allowances are allocated for loans deemed "impaired."

-When determining the appropriate level for allowance for loan losses, management considers qualitative adjustments for any factors that are likely to cause estimated loan and lease losses associated with the Bank's current portfolio to differ from historical loss experience, including, but not limited to, national and local economic and business conditions, volume and geographic concentrations, and problem loan and lease trends.
+When determining the appropriate level for allowance for loan and lease losses, management considers qualitative adjustments for any factors that are likely to cause estimated loan and lease losses associated with the Bank's current portfolio to differ from historical loss experience, including, but not limited to, national and local economic and business conditions, volume and geographic concentrations, and problem loan and lease trends.